Witches Reflect a History of Fear and Fascination

 The Witches’ Voice (Or Lack Thereof)

 Both Häxan and the Malleus suggest that evil women can be managed.
 The Malleus argues that women are like door nails, holding and supporting evil.
 Häxan extents this to argue that women have no agency or power.
 It also implies that they have no voice, which it emphasizes as a silent film.
-Silent films collapse words and speech onto one another, as they include all dialogue and information on title cards, which means that all words become visual.
+Silent films collapse words and speech onto one another, as all dialogue and information appears on title cards, which means that all speech become visual.

 The later part of the film stresses that witches are merely delusional women or those punished into confessions by a corrupt institution.
 It goes on to suggest that modern medicine and psychiatrics are a better way to treat abnormal women.
 However, the way the film dwells on its fantastic and demonic scenes undermines this thesis.
 The magic depicted in film is too engaging to dismiss.
 By examining witches at face value, or showing scenes with magic and no explanation, the film elevates witchcraft rather than deconstructing it.

 Magic Vs Science

 Christensen film juxtaposes science and superstition while suggesting that women are inherently mysterious and ill.
 For instance, Christensen plays both himself and the Devil, meaning he is both a scientific and religious authority, as a documentary filmmaker and a Devil.